 Chicago Sun-Times Wire

-Taylor, of the 6800 block of South Paulina Avenue, was pronounced dead at the scene, authorities said.
-An autopsy Saturday found that he died of multiple gunshot wounds and his death was ruled a homicide.
+Ibarra, of the 3500 block of West 58th Street, was pronounced dead at the scene.
+An autopsy found he died of multiple injuries and compressional asphyxiation from being struck and rolled over by an SUV.
+His death was ruled a homicide.

 A police spokesman said at the time Ibarra had no gang ties, which family members confirmed.

 An assistant public defender said in 2013 that Arriaga was defending himself and that he suffered stab wounds during the gang fight.

 Arriaga, of Hobart, Indiana, remains in custody at the Cook County Jail on two active, no-bond warrants out of Indiana, according to a spokeswoman for the Cook County sheriff’s office.
 Details about the warrants were not immediately available.

 He also has a 2011 federal convicted for cocaine distribution.